 Patient Briefing: Real life instructions that would be read by the actor playing the patient before going into the OSCE station.

 Mark Scheme: A check list of things that it is important to cover in the station.
 The examiner can tick off points as they are covered in the boxes provided, and there is room for the mark scheme to be used five times to gauge progress

 Questions and Answers for Candidate: Questions can be asked to the candidate.
 The answers are provided.

 Additional Questions to Consider: Other questions surrounding the general theme of the station.
 They are ones to consider and think through as alternatives to those provided.

 includes 92 scenarios, covering medical history taking, clinical examination, practical skills, communication skills, plus specialties, meaning that everything for medical students is covered in one place.

 The book is designed to allow students to role play a real life OSCE, with each station containing:

-- a briefing for an actor playing the patient
+- Briefing for an actor playing the patient

-- a mark scheme and questions to ask for the examiner
+- Mark scheme and questions to ask for the examiner

 This book has relevance beyond examinations, with the mark scheme checklists acting as a day to day reference for professionals.